Heidarie/PlanningPoker/README.md

 5. Host starts the voting round.
 6. Each participant selects an estimate.
 7. Results are displayed after all votes are in.
-Download
-You can always find the latest Windows executable here:

 ## Download